pcting/pcting.github.io/_posts/2014-03-10-imminent-initial-corgi-click-tracker-release.markdown

 * [NVD3](http://nvd3.org/) will be the charts library used to render the metrics.

-I plan to call the project Corgi and plan to release the code on [GitHub](https://www.github.com/pcting/corgi) under the Apache v2 license.
+I plan to release the code on [GitHub](https://www.github.com/pcting/corgi) under the Apache v2 license.

-Stay tuned!
+I've already got some working code, but I'll release it once I've a good point where Corgi can be demoed.
+If anyone else is interested, shoot me an email!

+In the meantime, stay tuned for more to come!